Basic Types

 For hexadecimal, octal and binary, the type is assumed to be unsigned.

-A integer literal can implicitly convert to a floating point literal, or an integer of a different type provided the number fits in the type.
+An integer literal can implicitly convert to a floating point literal, or an integer of a different type provided the number fits in the type.

-Constant suffixes
+Constant suffixes¶

 The following integer suffixes are available: